meezaan/paradoxes.life/_posts/2023-08-10-aybak-a-bring-your-own-loadbalancer-toolkit-for-kubernetes.md

 As your cluster autoscales and adds more worker nodes, the Kube Cloud Controller Manager (KCCM) from the cloud provider will update the load balancer with IP addresses of the new nodes.
 This is all good, until you hit the connection limit on the cloud provider's load balancer.
-Once you hit the limit, it's effectively game over unless your intervene manually by adding another cloud native load balancer and updating your DNS enstries.
+Once you hit the limit, it's effectively game over unless your intervene manually by adding another cloud native load balancer and updating your DNS entries.

 As this is a managed service, you can't tune it for optimal performance.